EndgameGear/OP1-8k/README.md

 Changelog:

+Version 1.20 Beta
+- Fixed: Main buttons not working as intended, which was introduced with 1.19

 Version 1.19 Beta
 - New Multiclickfilter algorithm for MMB and side buttons
 - Improved surface compatibility on 1mm LoD